lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 Attention stemmed from NLP Seq2Seq Tasks like next word prediction, and translation where using the surrounding context of the word was one of the major breakthroughs in achieving better Seq2Seq results

-We need to remember that the embedding for "bank" *is always the same embedding in the metric space* in these scenario's, but by attending to it with Attention, we can change it's position!
+you need to remember that the embedding for "bank" *is always the same embedding in the metric space* in these scenario's, but by attending to it with Attention, you can change it's position!
 It's as simple as that, so at the end of attending to the vector, the vector for bank in river bank may point in a completely different direction than the vector for bank in bank vault - just because of how the other words add or detract from it geometrically in its metric space.
 Bank + having river in sentence moves vector in matrix space closer to a sand dune, where Bank + teller in sentence moves it closer to a financial worker

 How is this done?
 Attention mechanisms in our DNN models.
 There are multiple forms of Attention - most useful / used are Self Attention, Encoder-Decoder Attention, and Masked Self Attention - each of them help to attend to a current query word / position based on it's surroundings.
 A single head of this Attention mechanism would only update certain "relationships", or attended to geometric shifts, but mutliple different Attention mechanisms might be able to learn a dynamic range of relationships